 Many businesses faced with disasters never open again.
 There are many types of disasters, from big (think hurricanes) to small (minor fire or flood.)
-But even the less severe disasters come with a deluge of difficulties and problems for a business owner.
+But even the less severe disasters come with a deluge of difficulties and problems for a business owner, even if they do have business insurance.
 It’s important to make sure that you have a plan to cope with a disaster so that your business can survive.
 Preparation is essential.
-To help you get your business ready for a disaster, we’ve got a few tips for planning.
+To help you get ready for a disaster, we’ve got a few tips for planning.

 1. Figure out what your risks are.

 You can’t plan for something if you don’t know what it is.
 You need to think of what scenarios are likely to happen to your business, but don’t forget to plan for things that maybe aren’t super likely but are still possible.
 For example, what would you do if your business was faced with a fire?
 A severe storm?
 Flooding?
+Do you know how to lower your cyber risks?
 There are a lot of things that need to be planned for because it’s hard to know the odds of a particular disaster hitting your business.

 2. Think about how your business would be affected.

 What would happen if one of these disasters hit your business?
 What would you need to do to compensate and adjust?
 How would you cope with the losses?
 Would you have to relocate?
 How would you keep your business going while your facility is out of order?

 3. Get some safeguards and procedures in place to lower your risks.

 You’ll need to enlist the help of some of your employees and make them the disaster planning team.
 Their job will be to brainstorm some procedures to help you keep going in the face of a fire or flood.
 You should come up with some plans and backup plans for how you deal with the disaster situation.
 That might include figuring out a location that you can work out of while you can’t be in your building and knowing who to call to repair the damage.
 You should also know how you’re going to notify employees and customers about the situation, and make sure they know how you’ll be in touch.